Gardener at the Temple Gates

 Explore The Gratitude GatewayMeet the Teaching

-Devotion: The Power to Create explores how your creative life force moves toward whatever receives your attention, and what changes when the heart heals enough to function fully.
+Devotion: The Power to Create explores how your creative life force moves toward whatever receives your attention — and what becomes possible when the heart center is clear enough to direct that force toward what the soul actually chose.
 A signed copy, sent with care.

 Get Your Signed CopyStart Gently